grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

   sources.

-- **ESD Prevention –** Ensure ESD prevention steps and general guidelines are followed prior to opening the device.
+- **ESD Prevention –** Ensure ESD prevention steps and general guidelines are followed before opening the device.
 Refer to the [ESD Prevention section](surface-repair-safety-guidelines.md#electrostatic-discharge-esd-precautions) for guidelines.

 - **Position Device –** To prevent damage to the device, ensure the device is placed on a clean surface free of debris.

 > [!IMPORTANT]
 > During repair of the Surface Pro 12-inch, screws used to secure components in the device can be reused and aren't provided in the FRU replacement kits.
-To obtain replacement screws, you'll have to purchase the screw kit.
+To obtain replacement screws, you must purchase the screw kit.
 Refer to the [Service Parts List](surface-pro-12in-device-information-and-service-parts.md#illustrated-service-parts-list) for the screw kit SKU and [Screw Map](surface-pro-12in-device-information-and-service-parts.md#surface-pro-12-inch-fru-screw-map) for screw type and tracking information.

 ## Kickstand Replacement Process